 Hmm, the crap-fest continues.
 The art museum, our main reason for coming to Balboa Park today, is closed on Mondays.
 And everything else, except the Botanical House, was exhorbitantly expensive.
 Even little Wellington – our home town – can manage to keep a museum open 7 days, with free entry.

 I had the fondest memories of San Diego, from centuries ago when I was 20 or so and arrived here on a Greyhound at 4 a.m. one morning.
 I went to the same places – the zoo, wild animal park, and Seaworld – and had a blast.
-But this trip had been nothing but a string of disappointments, despite each of those attractions being much the same as it had 30 years previously.
+But this trip had been a trial (I wrote “string of disappointments” in my diary, but that’s ridiculous) despite each of the places we visited being much the same as it had 30 years previously.
 What had changed?
 Was it me?

 Tuesday, 13 January 2009